 What are the Top 10 Strategic Technologies You Should Know About (Part 3)?

 In the first installment, we talked about how artificial intelligence is now appearing in different devices and applications.
-Then, in the second installment, we talked about how digital technologies are changing the way users are interacting with the virtual world.
-In the third and last part, we will talk about the mesh technologies that touch on interconnecting people, devices, businesses, services, and content, in order to deliver digital results.
+Then, in the second installment, we talked about how strategic technologies are changing the way users are interacting with the virtual world.
+In the third and last part, we will talk about the mesh strategic technologies that touch on interconnecting people, devices, businesses, services, and content, in order to deliver digital results.

 Put simply, blockchain is a ledger of transactions that is shared, decentralized, tokenized, and distributed.
 It does not have the same issues facing traditional ledgers in that it does not need individual participants and applications.
 This is the technology that is powering Bitcoin because it enables two parties to exchange without having to go through third party verification.

-Blockchain has the potential to revolutionize several industries mainly because it unlocks a lot of financial opportunities, but it has a host of other possible applications in different organizations, including healthcare, public service, supply chain, and content distribution, among many others.
-However, the problem is that blockchain technologies that are currently used now are still rather new and immature.
+Blockchain has the potential to revolutionize several strategic technologies mainly because it unlocks a lot of financial opportunities, but it has a host of other possible applications in different organizations, including healthcare, public service, supply chain, and content distribution, among many others.
+However, the problem is that blockchain strategic technologies that are currently used now are still rather new and immature.
 There is also no regulating body that governs blockchain.

 If you are planning to use blockchain in your business, you would need to have:

 - A clear understanding of what opportunities blockchain could unlock for your business.

 - The limitations and capabilities of the technology.

 - Some sort of trust architecture to use with blockchain.

 That said, you should be very clear that your IT team has the required cryptographic skills that they would need in order to understand which tasks or transactions are possible and which ones are not.
 They should be able to determine the different integration points when incorporating blockchain with your current system.
 They should also be able to monitor how the platform evolves and then eventually mature.